jmcarpenter2/swifter/docs/documentation.md

 Set the amount of compute used by ray for modin dataframes.

-`n_cpus`: the number of cpus used by ray multiprocessing
+`num_cpus`: the number of cpus used by ray multiprocessing

 `memory`: the amount of memory allocated to ray workers